 Reporting EDI data allows us to better understand levels of child "vulnerability".
 Children are considered to be vulnerable when they receive a low score on EDI in one or more of the domains of development.
 A child who is vulnerable is at increased risk of encountering difficulties in their school years and beyond.
-This information is viewed at a population level (e.g., community, health area, etc.) and this makes it possible to see the proportion of vulnerable children in a geographic area (UBC Human Early Learning Partnership, personal communication, August 13, 2012).
+This information is viewed at a population level in order to see the proportion of vulnerable children in a geographic area).